• Skip to main content

 • Online: These groups employ online mediums to gather opinions and feedback.
 There are three categories of people in an online panel: observer, moderator, and respondent.

-A focus group is a research technique that is used to collect opinions and ideas regarding a concept, service, or product.
-Follow the below steps to conduct it:
+A focus group is a research method or technique that is used to collect opinions and ideas regarding a concept, service, or product.
+Follow the below steps to conduct focus groups:

 steps for conducting focus groups

 A researcher must be careful while recruiting participants.
-Members need adequate knowledge of the topic so that they can add to the conversation.
+Members need adequate knowledge of the topic to contribute to the conversation.

 Your moderator should understand the topic of discussion and possess the following qualities: